hpc-gridware/go-clusterscheduler/README.md

 Welcome to the **Open Cluster Scheduler Go API** repository.
-This project provides a Go-based API to interact with the Open Cluster Scheduler, encapsulating the command-line interface to streamline the development and management of cluster scheduling applications.
+This project provides a Go-based API to interact with the Open Cluster Scheduler, encapsulating the command-line interface to streamline the development and management of clusters.

 ## Features